ddhartma/Deep-Reinforcement-Learning-Theory-Continuous_Spaces/README.md

 as the center of the blob and standard deviation determining how sharply or smoothly the response falls off.

 ## Nonlinear Function approximation <a name="nonlin_func_approx"></a>
-- Imagine a non-linear combination of the feature values?
+- Imagine a non-linear combination of the feature values.
 - Such a non-linear function is generally called an activation function.
-- We can iteratively update the parameters of any such function using gradient descent.
+- Iteratively update the parameters of any such function using gradient descent.

     ![image15]